numbats/learnr/slides/chapter1_01_windows.md

 ![Open RStudio windows](chapter1/rstudio_windows_10.png)

+Notes:

-Note: Search for RStudio on your computer, and open it.
+Search for RStudio on your computer, and open it.

 ---